Integration with Angular

 Creating Kanban

-At this point, you'll want to get the DHTMLX Kanban source code.
+To get started with DHTMLX Kanban, you’ll need the source code.
 First, stop your app and install the Kanban package.

 Step 1.
 Package installation

-Grab the trial Kanban package and follow the steps in the README.
-Keep in mind the trial version is good for 30 days.
+Download the trial Kanban package and follow the instructions in the README file.
+Just a heads up: the trial version works for 30 days.

 Step 2.
 Component creation

-Next, create an Angular component to add Kanban with a Toolbar to your app.
-Make a kanban folder in src/app/, then add a new file named kanban.component.ts.
+Next, set up an Angular component to include Kanban with a Toolbar in your app.
+Create a kanban folder inside src/app/, then add a new file called kanban.component.ts.

 Import source files

-Open kanban.component.ts and import the Kanban source files.
-Here's what the import paths look like:
+Open up kanban.component.ts and import the Kanban source files.
+Here’s what to keep in mind:

-- For the PRO version installed from a local folder:
+- If you’re using the PRO version and installed Kanban from a local folder, your import will look like this:

 import { Kanban, Toolbar } from 'dhx-kanban-package';